evilnick/plakar.io/content/integrations/googlephotos/index.md

 Plakar integrates with Google Photos as both a source and destination:

-- **Source connector:** Import your entire library or selected albums into an encrypted, deduplicated repository (Kloset)
+- **Source connector:** Import your entire library or selected albums into an encrypted, deduplicated Kloset store.
-- **Destination connector:** Export verified snapshots back to Google Photos or another service, preserving structure and metadata
+- **Destination connector:** Export verified snapshots back to Google Photos or another service, preserving structure and metadata.

 Plakar adds end-to-end encryption, global deduplication, versioning, and offline access.
 Snapshots are inspectable via UI or CLI, and can be exported for compliance or long-term archiving.